English as an Additional Language

 IGCSE English as a Second Language

 The International GCSE offered to pupils as a one-year course in Year 11 is better suited to many overseas pupils than the standard GCSE in English; there is no coursework and no expectation of a literary background or knowledge of British culture.
-A grade ‘B’ suffices for entry into many courses at the majority of British universities - although further qualifications, such as a satisfactory IELTS score, may also be needed.
+A grade ‘B’ (or a 6 on the numerical scale) suffices for entry into many courses at British universities - although further qualifications, such as a satisfactory IELTS score, may also be needed.
 The IGCSE exam, which pupils take at the end of Year 11, includes modules in Listening, Reading, Writing and Speaking through a short interview.

 In the Upper Sixth, pupils still in need of a recognised English language qualification for university entry prepare for the IELTS (International English Language Testing System) examination; all British, Australian and most US universities recognise this qualification.
 Some universities insist on the IELTS as opposed to other qualifications.